shivanshsrivastava/Prudent-AI-Technical-Tasks/README.md

 1 - Task 1 code file
 2 - Task 2 folder which contains all the required files for task 2

-Note: Task 3 is submitted via ZIP FILE SUBMISSION section in the Technical Assessment Task Submission form.
+Note1: Task 3 is submitted via ZIP FILE SUBMISSION section in the Technical Assessment Task Submission form.
+Note2: Kindly reload the files if you get 'Sorry, something is wrong' message.

 If you find any file missing or require more, please let me know - Name - SHIVANSH SRIVASTAVA